Financial Systems Engineering

 - Integration and webhook risk map

-- Phased technical roadmap
+- Phased implementation plan

 Founder-led platforms and operations-heavy teams where revenue-related events, approvals, exceptions, or downstream handoffs are still unclear.